Azzbo77/Azzbo77-AI/README.md

 ### Prerequisites

 - Docker installed on your machine

-- Basic familiarity with command-line tool
+- Basic familiarity with command-line tools

 ### Installation